ghorwin/SIM-VICUS/README.md

 #### Namespaces

 Each library has its own namespace, matching the file prefix.
-Example: `NANDRAD::Project` -> `NANDRAD_Project.h`
+Example: `NANDRAD::Project` get `NANDRAD_Project.h`

 #### Class and variable naming